 Law apprenticeships provide an alternative route into the legal sector for aspiring lawyers who want to avoid the traditional university route.
 Solicitor apprenticeships offer the opportunity to earn, study and qualify as a solicitor without having to go to university.

-While solicitor apprenticeships are undertaken mainly by students upon completion of their A-Levels, some employers also offer solicitor apprenticeships to individuals who have already completed some legal training, such as a law degree, the Legal Practice Course or the Trailblazer level 3 paralegal apprenticeship.
-While these candidates also need to complete all the elements of the SQE, additional experience or education can accelerate the program and it may not take the full 5 – 6 years to complete.
+These candidates will still need to complete all elements of the SQE.
+However, additional experience or education can accelerate the program and it may not take the full 5 – 6 years to complete.

 The first thing to note is that there are many different types of solicitor apprenticeship.
 In fact, there are many different types of legal apprenticeship altogether – for example a Level 3 Paralegal apprenticeship.
 This page, however, focuses on the apprenticeships which can qualify you as a solicitor.